INTERNATIONAL adoption services

 The International Adoption Process

 In order to bring a child from another country into the United States for the purpose of adoption, you need to comply with the laws, requirements, and regulations of the United States, your child's country, and the state in which you reside.
-To view the country requirements for all countries with which the U.S. may cooperate, go to .
+View the country requirements for all countries with which the U.S. may cooperate here.

-Are you considering adoption?
-Hands Across The Water provides pre-adoption consultations and support to families before, during and after their adoption.
+Hands Across The Water is one of the only Hague-accredited international adoption agencies in Michigan, and provides pre-adoption consultations and support to families before, during and after their adoption.

 A general guideline of steps include the following: